Iris-830/research-project/Dissertation/main.typ

 2. Basic Model Fitting

-  Use the weighted generalized linear model (svyglm) for analysis after checking that there is no multicollinearity issue.
+  Use the survey-weighted generalized linear model (svyglm) for analysis after checking that there is no multicollinearity issue.
 This is because the data set has a complex sampling design and the target variable is a binary variable (experienced_fistula).
 Svyglm is an extension of the generalized linear model (GLM) that considers complicated sampling designs.
 It can adjust the model estimation by considering sample weights, stratification by country, and clustering within the data to make the results more accurate and representative of the population.
+In the analysis of the entire West African region, stratification by country ('strata') is used to account for differences in sampling design across countries, ensuring the sampling design is properly considered at a regional level.

   The significance of each variable is determined by its p-value, which helps to see if the observed relationships are statistically meaningful.
 Additionally, 95% confidence intervals are calculated for each coefficient to show a range that likely includes the true effect size, giving more insight into the accuracy and reliability of the estimates.
 The basic model formula is as follows:

   $ "logit(P(Y=1))" = beta_0+beta_1 X_1+beta_2 X_2+ dots + beta_k X_k $